hoishing/ptag/README.md

 > pythonic way to create HTML/XML/SVG tags

 - create tags in pure python
-- use context manager for tag hierarchy
+- use **context manager** to create tag hierarchy
 - create value-less(boolean) attributes with positional argument
     - handy for using with [UnoCSS] attributify mode
 - all standard html and svg elements are exported as functions
 - pure python, no external dependencies
+- high test coverage

 ## Quick Start